 explore ideas, and develop communication, connection and creative expression through dance

 enhance learning and personal development through creative processes

 Believing that dance is a transforming participatory experience, and should be open to everyone to enjoy, Debi encourages engagement and inclusion, inspires creativity, and facilitates participants’ personal development and aspiration through the contemporary dance and choreographic processes that she facilitates.
 Her teaching style allows all participants to develop in their own way, combining technical and creative skill development, with a primary emphasis on enjoyment and experiencing the joy of dance activity.

-Debi works in Early Years, Family Learning, Social Pedagogy, Primary and Secondary, Special Education, students with complex needs, with young people outside of formal education, Looked After Children, and young asylum seekers.
+Debi works in Early Years, Family Learning, Social Pedagogy, Primary and Secondary, Special Education, students with complex needs, with young people outside of formal education, Looked After Children, young asylum seekers and Arts and Health.
 She has a particular specialism in working with young people with Autism Spectrum Disorder and complex needs, having personally developed an innovative approach to using dance in this area, Dance Interaction.